8 Reasons To Keep Your Personal Life Private

 Keeping your private life personal helps you to maintain personal boundaries.

-This is because when people know less of you they are more likely to respect the little information you give out about yourself.
+This is because when people know less about you, they are more likely to respect the little information you give out about yourself.

 7. Maintaining Control Over Your Narrative